bitwarden/passwordless-docs/src/guide/frontend/javascript.md

 ---
-title: Frontend JS Client Reference
+title: JS Client Reference
 ---
-# Frontend JavaScript Client Reference
+# JavaScript Client Reference

 The Passwordless.dev JavaScript client is used by your frontend to complete FIDO2 WebAuthn cryptographic exchanges with the browser.